Generic stabilizers in actions of simple algebraic groups: Statement of main results

 The structure of the remainder of this work is as follows.
-This chapter has five further sections: in Section~\ref{sect: notation} we establish notation; in Section~\ref{sect: prelim} we give some preliminary results; in Section~\ref{sect: localization} we explain the key idea of localization to a subvariety, which will frequently be employed to determine generic stabilizers which are not trivial; finally in Sections~\ref{sect: semisimple auts} and \ref{sect: gen ht fns} we consider two approaches using this which may be applied to most of the cases listed in Tables~\ref{table: large triple and first quadruple non-TGS}, \ref{table: small classical triple and first quadruple generic stab} and \ref{table: small exceptional triple and first quadruple generic stab}.
+This chapter has four further sections.
+In Section~\ref{sect: notation} we establish notation to be used throughout this work.
+In Section~\ref{sect: weights and module structure} we recall some basic facts about the decomposition of modules into weight spaces, and discuss the key concept of strings of weights.
+In Section~\ref{sect: unipotent classes} we provide a considerable amount of detailed information which we shall require on unipotent classes and their closures.
+In Section~\ref{sect: prelim} we prove some preliminary results.

-The next chapter concerns cases having TGS.
-We show that any large triple or associated first quadruple not listed in Table~\ref{table: large triple and first quadruple non-TGS} has TGS: we start by giving a series of conditions which imply that a triple or quadruple has TGS, and then develop and apply increasingly refined methods to show that the large triples and first quadruples concerned satisfy them.
+The next two chapters concern actions having TGS.
+In chapter~\ref{chap: TGS triples} we treat large triples, and show that any such which is not listed in Table~\ref{table: large triple and first quadruple non-TGS} has TGS: we start by giving a series of conditions which imply that a large triple has TGS, and then develop and apply increasingly refined methods to show that the large triples concerned satisfy them.
+In chapter~\ref{chap: TGS quadruples} we treat large quadruples, and show that any such which is not listed in Table~\ref{table: large higher quadruple non-TGS} has TGS: we prove a result which implies that, in all but two cases, if a large triple has TGS then all associated large quadruples also have TGS, after which we apply methods similar to those of the previous chapter to treat the remaining cases.